arvdsar/MQTT_NeoPixel_Status_Multiple_Improved/README.md

 ## 4.2.
 MQTT Payload ##
 To set the color of a LED you send a specific payload to the MQTT Topic of that LED.
 It is case sensitive.
-You can choose to have a static LED or blinking LED.
+You can choose to have a static LED or blinking LED in the multiple status mode.
+In single status mode the whole ledring has either one color or in case of blink, the leds are chasing each other.

   * green
   * greenblink
   * red